Examples of Cyberbullying

 eIntimidation: eIntimidation is a colloquial expression describing a cyberbully tactic used to inspire fear in the target child by communicating threats that may be direct or implied using email as the vehicle of communication.
 Upon emailing the target child their threat, the cyberbully also informs other members in the peer group of the alleged threat.
 The cyberbully sends a threatening e-mail to the target child and then forwards or copies and pastes the threatening message to others of the implied menace.
 If these threats at once or indirectly suggest physical harm, they proceed to the tactic of cyberstalking.

 Exclusion (aka, Social Exclusion): Exclusion is a cyberbullying tactic that is highly effective and directly targets a child’s developmental need to feel accepted and part of a social construct.
 Social exclusion occurs by indirectly sending a harmful message to the target child that they are not included in social activities without the need for verbal deprecation.
-As it is well-known children and teens are developmentally fixated being recognized by their peers; the process of designating who is a member of the peer group and who is not included can be devastating to the target child.
+As it is well-known, children and teens are developmentally fixated being recognized by their peers; the process of designating who is a member of the peer group and who is not included can be devastating to the target child.

 Exposure: Exposure is a cyberbullying tactic that includes the public display, posting or forwarding of personal communication, images or video by the cyberbully that is personal and private to the target child.
-Exposure becomes even more detrimental to the target child when the communications posted and displayed publicly contains sensitive personal information or images and video that are sexual in nature.
+Exposure becomes even more detrimental to the target child when the communications posted and displayed publicly contain sensitive personal information or images and videos that are sexual in nature.
 As mobile device technology, images and video becomes more commonplace, the tactic of Exposure is certain to become prevalent.

 Flaming: Flaming is a cyberbullying tactic defined as an online passionate argument that frequently includes profane or vulgar terminology.
 These online arguments occur in public communication environments for peer bystanders to see.
 These environments include discussion panels and groups, chat rooms, and newsgroups.
 Flaming may have features of a normal message, but its intent is designed differently and flamers endeavor to maintain their power or establish a posture of dominance asserted against a target child.